ultrabug/py3status/py3status/modules/README.md

 Display the current AWS bill.

 **WARNING: This module generate some costs on the AWS bill.
-Take care about the cache_timeout to limit these fees !**
+Take care about the cache_timeout to limit these fees!**

 Configuration parameters:
 - `aws_access_key_id` Your AWS access key